postman-cs/cs-cli/README.md

 **"Where do the files go?"**
 Always on your Desktop!
 Each customer gets their own folder: `ct_postman`, `ct_stripe`, etc. Easy to find, easy to share.

+**"How do I update the tool?"**
+It updates automatically!
+If you want to check manually, just type `cs-cli self update`.

 ## Your Next Move